William Arthur Heazell: History

 William Arthur Heazell was born on 7 January 1831, the son of Robert Heazell (1799-1867) and Mary (1809-1872).
 He was educated at Standard Hill Academy, Nottingham.

 He was articled to Messrs Waler of Nottingham in 1846 and later was assistant to Walker and Rawlinson.

-He set himself up in practice in Nottingham in 1854, later entering into a partnership with Arthur Ernest Heazell as Heazell and Son.
+He set himself up in practice in Nottingham in 1854, later entering into a partnership with Arthur Ernest Heazell as Heazell and Son, which later became Heazell and Sons when Edward Henry Heazell also joined as partner.
 In 1893 he was elected a Fellow of the Royal Institute of British Architects.

 He was President of the Nottingham Architectural Society in 1883.

 He married Anne Nicholson on 18 June 1861 at Holy Trinity Church, Trinity Square, and they had eight children: